-At APM, we believe in the power of inclusivity and participation regardless of a person's age and stage in life.
-The Disability and Aged Care business is our newest at APM.
-Operating in Australia, it aims to provide a range of in-home and community-based support services for people living with disability and older people to empower them to meaningfully participate in daily life and help build more inclusive communities.
-The clients we support in this business are typically participants in the NDIS or recipients of the Australian Government's Home Care Package.
-It includes the delivery of support services catering to the Disability and Aged Care sectors with services including plan management, support coordination and an in-home care support services marketplace.
+APM Disability and Aged Care provides a range of in home and community-based support services for people with disability and older people, empowering them to meaningfully participate in daily life and help build more inclusive communities.
+Our support services catering to the disability and aged care sectors include plan management, support coordination, and an on-demand care services market place.